 And what are you planning to do now the program is almost over?

-My plans for the future are that I still I have a couple of weeks in this Shanghai internship and when I return home, I will finish my last year in the university and when I graduate, I am actually coming back to Shanghai– to this company, who actually offered me a full-time position.
+My plans for the future are that I still I have a couple of weeks in this Shanghai internship and when I return home, I will finish my last year at the university and when I graduate, I am actually coming back to Shanghai– to this company, who actually offered me a full-time position.
 I’m very, very excited about the opportunity to come back to Shanghai and actually work in China.
 I never thought this would come out of the program but it did and I am thrilled about it.